 Cost of Attendance includes an estimate of the total average cost to attend Metropolitan State University for the fall and spring semesters.
-The Cost of Attendance includes tuition, books, supplies, loan fees, an allowance for living expenses, transportation and personal expenses.
+The Cost of Attendance includes tuition, required fees, books, supplies, loan and certification fees, an allowance for housing expenses/meals, transportation and personal expenses.
 The living expenses, transportation and personal expense estimates are derived using the Consumer Expenditure Survey and the Indexes of Comparative Costs, both produced by the US Department of Labor's Bureau of Labor Statistics and downloaded from the College Board.

 This is not the amount students pay the university, but rather an estimate of the cost to cover the above items.
-The Expected Family Contribution (EFC) is determined by a congressionally-mandated formula used when the FAFSA is completed.
+The Student Aid Index (SAI) is determined by a congressionally-mandated formula used when the FAFSA is completed.
 It is the eligibility indicator used to calculate many financial aid need-based awards.
-Factors considered in the EFC include income, assets, family size and number of family members attending college.
-Financial aid eligibility for need-based awards is calculated by taking the cost of attendance and subtracting the EFC.
+Factors considered in the SAI include income, assets, and family size.
+Financial aid eligibility for need-based awards is calculated by taking the cost of attendance and subtracting the SAI.